KrechIry/Information-system-for-foreign-language-courses./README.md

 # Information-system-for-foreign-language-courses.
-SQL LAB - all tasks related to the database of "Information system for foreign language courses.", general scheme.
+SQL LAB - all tasks related to the database of "Compony", general scheme.